Stephen B. Wiley

+Stephen Bradford Wiley (June 21, 1929 – October 8, 2015) was an American politician, attorney, civic leader, businessman, and poet from the state of New Jersey.

+After graduating from Princeton University and Columbia Law School and serving in the United States Army, Wiley worked as legal counsel to New Jersey Governor Robert B. Meyner.
+He was a partner in the law firm of Meyner and Wiley and, later, in the law firm of Wiley, Malehorn and Sirota.
+Wiley also founded Morris Cablevision, First Morris Bank and Trust, and the Morris County United Way.
+During the 1970s, Wiley spearheaded a legal battle against de facto segregation that resulted in the formation of a regional school district serving Morristown, Morris Township and (for high school) Morris Plains.

-Stephen Bradford Wiley (June 21, 1929 – October 8, 2015) was an American attorney, poet, businessman, civic leader, and Democratic Party politician.
-Wiley served in the New Jersey State Senate from 1973 to 1978, where he represented Morris County.
-He was an unsuccessful candidate for Governor of New Jersey in the 1985 Democratic primary election.
+A Democrat, Wiley represented Morris County in the New Jersey State Senate from 1973 to 1978.
+He drafted the legislation that established New Jersey's state income tax.
+Governor Brendan Byrne nominated Wiley to the New Jersey Supreme Court in 1975, but the Supreme Court rejected his nomination because the State Legislature had voted to raise the salary of Supreme Court justices during his Senate tenure.
+Wiley was an unsuccessful candidate for Governor of New Jersey in the 1985 Democratic primary election.

+Wiley published three books of poetry during his later life.

 Early life, education, and military service

-Wiley was born on June 21, 1929, in Morristown, New Jersey, to Katharine (née Pellett) and J. Burton Wiley.
-Wiley attended Morristown High School, graduating in 1947.
+Wiley was born on June 21, 1929 in Morristown, New Jersey to Katharine (née Pellett) and J. Burton Wiley.
+He attended Morristown High School, graduating in 1947.
 His father had been the district's superintendent of schools.
 Wiley earned his undergraduate degree from Princeton University in 1951, graduating cum laude with a major in Politics.
-In 1953, Wiley married Judith Alexander.
 Wiley was awarded a law degree from Columbia Law School in 1954.
 He served in the United States Army from 1954 to 1956.